Sofia: German Christmas Market to take place from November 18

 This year’s German Christmas Market in Sofia will be opened by the new German Ambassador to Bulgaria, Herbert Salber, on November 18, 2017.
 By doing so, the diplomat will open the Christmas season in the Bulgarian capital.

 As always the event will take place in the City Garden, close to the National Theatre Ivan Vazov.
 This German tradition, the Christmas Market, was imported to Sofia some six years ago.
 At first, it was rather small.
-It used to take place at the tiny Ohridski Garden, across the street from the main bulding of Sofia University.
+It used to take place at the tiny Ohridski Garden, across the street from the main building of Sofia University.

 Visitors can expect anything having to do with Christmas: Christmas songs, Christmas presents, Christmas cookies and an authentic German Christmas Market atmosphere.
 In countless little wooden huts, food, drinks, candles, books, as well as arts and crafts will be sold.